cloudflare/privacypass-config/README.md

 The service must have:

-* load the above yaml configuration
+* Load the above yaml configuration
 * Clone repos if they don't exist
 * Start services on their respective port.
 This imply configuring them if needed (issuer needs a key rotation at start)